Why Does Grounding Hurt Medical VQA? Benchmarking, Diagnosis, and Fine-Tuning of Vision-Language Models: Experiments

 \subsection{Supervised Fine-Tuning Setup}

-To test whether VQA performance can be substantially raised by domain-specific supervised fine-tuning, we fully fine-tune \textbf{Qwen2.5-VL-7B-Instruct} on the combined train splits of VQA-RAD, SLAKE, and PathVQA, with no external instruction data.
+To test how fine-tuning affects the answer and evidence channels, we fine-tune \textbf{Qwen2.5-VL-7B-Instruct} on the combined train splits of VQA-RAD and SLAKE (7{,}765 examples; 5{,}972 SLAKE and 1{,}793 VQA-RAD), with no external instruction data.
+Arms B and C add grounding-formatted prompts on top of this identical answer set, differing only in whether the supplied boxes are shuffled (B) or the true annotations (C, a 15\% mix); the matched zero-shot base is the untouched checkpoint evaluated through the same harness.
 We train all parameters (vision encoder and language model) for \textbf{3 epochs} with \textbf{effective batch size 32} (per-device batch 4, gradient accumulation 8), AdamW with learning rate \textbf{1e-5}, cosine decay, and warmup ratio 0.03.
-Training runs on a single node with \textbf{8$\times$ NVIDIA A100 80GB}, taking approximately 8 hours.
+Full fine-tuning uses DeepSpeed ZeRO-3 on \textbf{2$\times$ NVIDIA H200}; the LoRA variant (rank 16, vision tower frozen) runs on \textbf{1$\times$ H200}.
 We evaluate the fine-tuned model on the same test splits used for zero-shot evaluation and report closed-ended accuracy and open-ended recall.